ndcroos/grin-rfcs/text/0000-multisignature-outputs.md

 ### Multiparty bulletproofs

 In this section, building multiparty bulletproofs is described.
-The process requires mutliple communication rounds to exchange the partial keys used for constructing the final proof.
+The process requires multiple communication rounds to exchange the partial keys used for constructing the final proof.

-The protocol follows the specification originally proposed in the bulletproofs white paper by Buenz et al. [\[1\]](#references) (Ss.
+The protocol follows the specification originally proposed in the bulletproofs white paper by Bünz et al. [\[1\]](#references) (Ss.
 4.5 "A Simple MPC Protocol for Bulletproofs"), and the implementation in the Grin fork of `secp256k1-zkp` [\[2\]](#references).

 #### init_send_tx